-- Death by Irony: He's a violent bully who gets killed by someone he casually used as a punching bag, and ends up in his place.
+- Death by Irony: He's a violent bully who gets turned into a scarecrow by someone he casually used as a punching bag, and ends up in his place.

 - Enmity with an Object: Not even inanimate objects are safe from Tommy's bullying; he seems to have some personal loathing against Harold the Scarecrow, routinely beating him with a bat and pelting him with beer bottles while cursing him out.
 Then Harold comes alive and reveals the feeling is very much mutual.

 - Jerk Jock: He fits the bill completely.
 Wears a letter jacket, terrorizes people with a baseball bat, and is shown to be quite abusive to Ruth.

 - Kick the Dog: Taunts Stella about her Missing Mom.

 - The Neidermeyer: He is a Jerk Jock who is infamous amongst Stella and her friends and is happy to be drafted into the Vietnam War so he can act out his Blood Knight Sociopathic Soldiering against the NVA.
 If he hadn't been turned into a scarecrow, Tommy would have likely been this in 'Nam.

 - Politically Incorrect Villain: Calls Ramon a "wetback", and paints it on his car hood and trunk.

 - Sociopathic Soldier: Since he is a Jerk Jock and Blood Knight who is eager to get drafted into Vietnam just to kill for the heck of it.
 If he hadn't been turned into a scarecrow, Tommy would have likely been this in 'Nam.